ayastaga/signature_detector/README.md

 # signature_detector

-trying to figure out how to train a model to detect signatures
+The goal of this project will be to build a model that can detect signature accurately, and to then package it so that it can be used easily for frontend projects that involve document compliance.